 In addition to its benefits for bones and muscles, spinach is highly effective at cleansing and regenerating the intestinal tract.
 It is high in magnesium, insoluble fibre, and water, all of which are necessary for proper bowel movement and to prevent constipation.
 Spinach also contains special sugars which fuel good bacteria in the colon and help prevent bad bacteria from taking over.
 This can help prevent colon cancer.

 This is not a comprehensive list, just some interesting facts about some of our favourite foods to help you improve your diet.
-For more information about Nutrition Month and tips for a healthy diet, visit the Dietitians of Canada site.
+For more information and tips for a healthy diet, visit the Dietitians of Canada site.

 Alok, S., et al. (2013) “Plant profile, phytochemistry and pharmacology of Asparagus racemosus (Shatavari): A review.”
 Asian Pacific Journal of Tropical Diseases.
 2013 June; 3(3): 242–251.